-At Cacao Art Chocolates in Miami, sisters and professional chocolatiers Susana and Isabel create luxury chocolates and truffles that have the look and feel of artwork, but explode with flavor.
-Each chocolate is hand-made with 100% superior Venezuelan chocolate using traditional and modern European techniques.
-Our chocolates have been awarded prizes by Good Food Awards and International Chocolate Awards, as well as a Snail of Approval from Slow Food Miami.
+Susana and Isabel make all their chocolates by hand using 100% superior Venezuelan chocolate, with original recipes inspired both by their childhoods and local Florida ingredients.
+Their chocolates have been awarded prizes by Good Food Awards Academy of Chocolate and International Chocolate Awards, as well as a Snail of Approval from Slow Food Miami.
 Cacao Art was named one of South Florida's Food 50 by The Miami Herald.

 Susana (Caracas, Venezuela)

 Architect and maitre chocolatier at Cacao Art.
 Interested in cooking from an early age, she studied at Le Cordon Bleu culinary academy in Paris, France, before returning home to Venezuela to pursue a career in architecture.
 Her wish to recreate the sweet flavors of her childhood, led back to the kitchen and the creation of her own recipe for crunchy honeycomb caramel, which she then dipped in her favorite dark chocolate.
 This became her very first bonbon.
 Aware of the importance of good technique when working with chocolate, she returned to Paris to study at the renowned L´Ecole Professionnelle Lenôtre under Chef Thierry Atlan, MOF.